mosheepdev/Standalone/Designs/Hero/Ice_Shard.md

 Notes:
 - Provides invincibility frames during the jump
-- The hero ends facing same direction as the jump
+- The hero ends facing same direction as before the jump
-  - Rotates by 180° during the jump
+- Disjoins projectiles

 ### Thrill of the Hunt